 LONDON — The Sultanate of Oman has finally signed a long-awaited contract to buy 12 Eurofighter Typhoon fighter aircraft.
 The deal, signed in Oman on Dec.
 21, also includes eight Hawk jet trainers and in-service support.
 In all, the deal is worth £2.5 billion ($4.06 billion).
 Manufacturing of the aircraft is due to begin in 2014, with first deliveries in 2017.
 The new Typhoons will replace Oman’s aging fleet of Sepecat Jaguars, while the new Hawk Advanced Jet Trainers (AJTs) are ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "New Typhoons, Hawk Trainers For Oman".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "New Typhoons, Hawk Trainers For Oman".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.